-No employee, or members of his or her immediate family, shall accept any gift or favour from third persons which might reasonably be interpreted by others as being of such a nature that it could violate his or her duties to Denel.
-Gifts or favours of more than token nature may not be accepted on any occasion from any supplier, customer, subcontractor, or competitor of Denel or from any other person or corporation having a business relationship with Denel, without the prior written consent of Denel.
-For purposes of this policy a "gift" or "favour" means anything exceeding a value of R500-00, including discounts, entertainment, travel, and loans, except loans upon normal terms from a qualified lending institution.
-Employees are required to complete a declaration of business courtesies/gifts, approved by their supervisor to hand it to the Company Secretary to be included in the gift register (refer form DCO_018).
+No employee, or members of his or her immediate family, shall accept any gift or favour from third persons which might reasonably be interpreted by others as being of such a nature that it could influence his or her duties to Denel.

+Gifts or favours of more than token nature may not be accepted on any occasion from any supplier, customer, sub-contractor, or competitor of Denel or from any other person or corporation having a business relationship with Denel, without the prior written consent of the line manager [Denel.]

+For purposes of this policy a "gift" or "favour" means anything exceeding a value prescribed in the Code of Conduct for Public Service, including discounts, entertainment, travel, and loans, except loans upon normal terms from a qualified lending institution.

+For purposes of this policy such value is R350.00

+Employees are required to complete a declaration of business courtesies/gifts, approved by their supervisor [to hand it to the Company Secretary] to be included in the gift register).

+[The Legal Manager/Company Secretary may be approached for any clarification regarding the acceptance of gifts.]

-c) Outside business activity
+Relevant Policy:Code of Ethics and Business Conduct Relevant Form: DCO\018 c) Outside business activity

 No employee may hold a paid position anywhere else without the permission of Denel.
-Employees are required to obtain written consent from Denel before accepting any alternative after-hours employment.
-Directorships, paid or otherwise, should be discussed with and approved by Denel beforehand (refer External Director's policy 71 and form DCO_005).
+Employees are required to obtain written consent from Denel before accepting any alternative employment.
+Directorships, paid or otherwise, should be discussed with the Departmental Head and approved by Denel beforehand to the extent that they interfere with their work.